tobiashead/synthetic-pipeline-for-3d-reconstruction-of-falling-particles/README.md

         - General Informations:
             - Project name
             - obj_moving (dynamic or static scene)
-            - Evaluation --> Should the reconstructed object be evaluated ?
+            - Evaluation (should the reconstructed object be evaluated?)
+            - WriteMetadata (should the images receive metadata?)
         - Scene Settings
             - Mesh file (path to the .obj file)
             - Object Movement